 11. Transfer stuffing to the prepared baking dish and bake uncovered for 65-75 minutes until deeply golden brown and crisp on top.

 *If using walnuts- toast in a dry skillet 3-5 minutes until lightly golden brown and fragrant.
-Remove form pan and put in a small bowl.
-Do not leave in the pan or they will continue to cook!
+Remove from the pan and put in a small bowl.
+Do not leave them in the pan or they will continue to cook!

 Notes